 Who knew that the Adirondacks was home to so many great alcohol initiatives hey?
-Not me, and chances are, not you, if you haven’t read my introduction to the Adirondacks post.
+Not me, and chances are, not you, if you haven’t read my week itinerary for the Adirondacks.

 There was one day during my week in the Adirondacks that I visited two wineries, a brewery, a cidery and then another brewery on top.
 It ended with me and the rest of the tour bus singing along to Backstreet Boys on the radio in the tour bus at the top of our voices – yet another great day in my life.